Piezoelectric/FRAC/README.md

 # Usage

 Get some level 25 dragons.
 I don't know or care how.
+Follow one of the physical glass cannon builds (STR focus with Eliminate).

 In `AutoColi.py`, find the following lines: